musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 With the above set, We are ready to start querying the uploaded URLs from Faunadb.

-Reading data from Fauna is relatively simple in terms of Fauna Query Language.We'll use the `Map()` function to iterate over the data returned from the database.The `Paginate` function will be used to return data in small chunks while the `Match` function will find the search term in the requested index as illustrated below.
+Reading data from Fauna is relatively simple in terms of Fauna Query Language.
+We'll use the `Map()` function to iterate over the data returned from the database.
+The `Paginate` function will be used to return data in small chunks while the `Match` function will find the search term in the requested index as illustrated below.

 ```fetch
 module.exports = async (req, res) => {